similarweb/statusbay/docs/developers/unittests.md

 # Unittests

-To run unitests please use the following commands:
+To run unit tests please use the following commands:

-API and K8S watcher components:
+For API and Watcher components:

 ```
 $ make test